Aguadilla, Puerto Rico: Pre-Columbian settlements and foundation

-The population in the Village of Aguadilla continued to increase constantly mainly due to its excellent port and strategic location in the route of the boats.
-In 1776, when Santo Domingo became independent for the first time, the loyalists of Spanish descent emigrated to Puerto Rico, mainly to Aguadilla, which caused the population to continue increasing significantly.
+19th Century, becoming a Loyal Village

+The early decades of the 19th Century brought with them several incidents that were a hindrance to the town economy, beginning with a large scale fire that destroyed most of the houses and had lasting repercussions.
+In 1825, hurricane Santa Ana struck Puerto Rico, destroying most of Aguadilla's orange farms.
 In 1831, according to Don Pedro Tomás de Córdova, the area or "party" of Aguadilla belonged to Aguada.
 At this time, the territorial organization of Aguadilla was as follows: Pueblo Norte (North Town), Pueblo Sur (South Town), Ceiba Alta, Ceiba Baja, Montaña, Malezas, Aguacate, Dos Palmas, Camaseyes, Plainela, Borinquen, Arenales, Higüey, Corrales, Victoria, and Mangual.

 Don Pedro Tomás de Córdova mentions the road of Aguadilla formed by Punta Borinquen and San Francisco, as the "anchorage of the ships that travel from Europe to Havana and Mexico".
 He adds that its "port is the most frequented in the Island due to the proportions that it offers to refresh all class of ship."
+San Antonio community was established in the mid-19th century.
+It was populated by 60 families.
+Originally the place where these families were located was known as Bajura de Vadi, the place later to become known as San Antonio.
+In January 1841 a Royal Order transferred the judicial party from Aguada to Aguadilla.

-In 1860, Aguadilla was officially declared a village.
+In 1860, Aguadilla was officially declared a village (“villa leal”) by Queen Isabela II, with all the benefits associated with it.
 Several years later, when the island was territorially organized into seven departments, Aguadilla became the head of the third department that included the municipalities of Aguada, Isabela, Lares, Moca, Rincón, and San Sebastián.
-In January 1841 a Royal Order transferred the judicial party from Aguada to Aguadilla.
+A municipal cemetery was inaugurated in 1804, but its space was limited by 1873.
 In 1878, according to Don Manuel Ebeda y Delgado, the territorial organization of Aguadilla had varied a little.
 At this time Plainela, Higüey, and Mangual barrios are not mentioned.
 The Dos Palmas barrio appears as Palmar.
 Also at this time, three new barrios are mentioned: Guerrero, Caimital Alto, and Caimital Bajo.
-In 1898, even with the change of sovereignty in the island, the territorial organization of Aguadilla is the same to that of 1878.
-Nevertheless, in the Census of 1899, downtown Aguadilla appears constituted by Higüey, Iglesia, Nueva, Santa Barbara, and Tamarindo barrios.
-Malezas barrio appears subdivided into Maleza Alta and Maleza Baja.
-From that time, the territorial organization of Aguadilla did not change, until 1948, when the Puerto Rico Department of Planning prepared the map of the city and its barrios, and following instructions of city authorities, Higüey and parts of Caimital Alto barrios are annexed to Downtown Aguadilla.
+In 1893, hurricane San Roque brought devastation to the village's plantation and destroyed some houses.